rsocket/rsocket/Protocol.md

 Immediately upon successful connection, the client MUST send a SETUP frame with Stream ID of 0.
-Any other frame received that is NOT a SETUP frame or a SETUP frame with a non-0 Stream ID, MUST cause the server to send a SETUP_ERROR (with INVALID_SETUP) and close the connection.
+Any other frame received that is NOT a SETUP frame or a SETUP frame with a Stream ID > 0, MUST cause the server to send a SETUP_ERROR (with INVALID_SETUP) and close the connection.

 The client-side Requester can inform the server-side Responder as to whether it will honor LEASEs or not based on the presence of the __L__ flag in the SETUP frame.